zenml-io/zenml/docs/book/stack_components/introduction.md

 are brought together.

 This is a problem which is especially visible when switching from a research setting to a production setting.
-Due to the lack of standards, the time and resources invested in a small PoC-like project can completely to waste, if the initial system can not be transferred to a production-grade setting.
+For instance, due to the lack of standards, the time and resources invested in a small PoC-like project can completely to waste, if the initial system can not be transferred to a production-grade setting.

 At **ZenML**, we believe that this is one of the most important and challenging problems in the field of MLOps, and it can be solved with a set of standards and